pimcore/generic-data-index-bundle/doc/04_Searching_For_Data_In_Index/09_Pimcore_Query_Language/README.md

 ### Null/Empty Values

 To search for null and empty values use the `NULL`/`EMPTY` keywords.
-Those can be used with the `=` and `!=` operators to search for fields without value.
+Those can be used together with the `=` and `!=` operators to search for fields without value.
 Keep in mind that there can be a difference between `NULL` and an empty string.
 The `EMPTY` keyword is a shortcut for `NULL` or an empty string.

 **Examples:**